neocliff/my-make-things/README.md

 to an archive (or library).
 That .ar file is then linked into hello.

-As I said, this source is simple though crontrived and is intended to prove capability.
+As I said, this source is simple though contrived and is intended to prove capability of the make build system.